Dorset County Hospital emergency department expansion

 A remodel and expansion of the hospital’s emergency department.

-Working with Dorset County Hospital NHS Foundation Trust, we are delivering our second project at the site, after being selected to remodel and expand the emergency department.
+Working with Dorset County Hospital NHS Foundation Trust, we delivered our second project at the site, after being selected to remodel and expand the emergency department.

-Procured using the SCAPE framework, the new emergency department will enable the Trust to accommodate a rise in patient numbers.
-The work involves two new extensions; one to create a new entrance and the other to expand the emergency department wards into the existing courtyard area.
-Sustainability will be at the heart of the project, with the building being designed to the BREEAM ‘Very Good’ specification.
+Procured using the SCAPE framework, the new emergency department enables the Trust to accommodate a rise in patient numbers.
+The work involved two new extensions; one to create a new entrance and the other to expand the emergency department wards into the existing courtyard area.
+Sustainability was at the heart of the project, with the building being designed to the BREEAM ‘Very Good’ specification.